kbpositive/ProjectEuler/Project2/README.md

 }
 ```

-Notice that (by checking if the input is less than 2) if the **term** is greater than 1, the output will always be the integer corresponding to the previous term.
+Notice that (by checking if the input is less than 2) if the **term** is greater than 1, the output will always be the integer corresponding to the previous **term**.
 This is where starting at **term** = 0 becomes useful.
 Observe how every *third* number from 0 outputs an even integer.

 ```
    3        6          9           12